cloudstateu/gcp-gke-lab/Lab7: Lifecycle.md

 # Lab7: Pod Lifecycle.

-## Task1: Download istioctl and deploy istio on k8s cluster.
+## Task1: Define a liveness comand line probe.
  In this exercise, you create a Pod that runs a Container based on the k8s.gcr.io/busybox image and add probes to it.
 1. Create file deployment.yml: